madsbuch/blog/_posts/2016-12-03-the-probability-monad.md

 be implemented by ADTs.

-In the instances for the monad and probability monad we simply defer everything to used directly by the queries
+In the instances for the monad and probability monad we simply defer everything to used directly by the queries.

 ```haskell
 -- P is a monad